papivot/pace-docs/pks-workload-deployment.en.md

 ---
 > `cd /;touch temp`

-Notice how the root filesystem has been made read only due to the `readOnlyRootFilesystem: true` directive in the yaml file.
+Notice how the root filesystem has been made 'read only' due to the `readOnlyRootFilesystem: true` directive in the yaml file.

 ---
 >`df`